Karabakh movement

-Initially, the movement was entirely devoid of any anti-Soviet sentiment and did not call for independence of Armenia.
-The Karabakh Committee, a group of intellectuals, led the movement from 1988 to 1989.
-It transformed into the Pan-Armenian National Movement (HHSh) by 1989 and won majority in the 1990 parliamentary election.
+The Karabakh Committee, a group of ethnic Armenian intellectuals from Nagorno-Karabakh, led the movement from 1988 to 1989.
+The movement transformed into the Pan-Armenian National Movement (HHSh) by 1989 and won majority in the 1990 parliamentary election.
 In 1991, both Armenia and Nagorno-Karabakh declared independence from the Soviet Union.
-The intense fighting known as the first Nagorno-Karabakh War turned into a full-scale war by 1992.
+A referendum in 1988 was held to transfer the region to Soviet Armenia, citing self-determination laws in the Soviet constitution.
+This act was met with a series of pogroms against Armenians across Azerbaijan, and in November 1991, the Azerbaijani government passed a motion aimed at abolishing the autonomy of the NKAO and prohibiting the use of Armenian placenames in the region.
+By 1992, the conflict escalated into the First Nagorno-Karabakh War.